-- The first thing you need to do is go to NMLS Resource Center and register and obtain your NMLS Unique Identifier Number.
+- The first thing you need to do is go to NMLS Resource Center and register and obtain an NMLS Unique Identifier Number

-- You can choose any school of your choice as long as it is NMLS approved.
+- Loan Officer Candidates can choose any school of their choice as long as it is NMLS approved

-- The next step is to take and pass the rigorous 125 question, 3 hour national NMLS exam.
+- The next step is to take and pass the rigorous 125 questions, 3-hour national NMLS exam

-- Mortgage 101 For New Loan Officers was written by Gustan Cho to welcome newer loan officers who just passed their exams and background checks and are now employed and ready to do business and originate mortgage loans.
+Mortgage 101 For New Loan Officers was written by Michael Gracz to welcome newer loan officers who just passed their exams and background checks and are now employed and ready to do business and originate mortgage loans.

 Information On The NMLS Exam Versus Reality

-- I advice test takers only to worry about what is on the test study materials and not worry about whether it is true in real life.
+- I advise test takers only to worry about what is on the test study materials and not worry about whether it is true in real life.

-- Theory versus reality?
-Many information that is on the test materials is not true in reality.
+- Many information that is on the test materials is not true in reality.

-- For FHA borrowers with credit scores of under 620 FICO, the maximum debt to income ratio permitted to get an approve eligible is 43% DTI.
+- For borrowers with credit scores of under 620 FICO, the maximum debt to income ratio permitted to get an approve eligible is 43% DTI

 Minimum Credit Scores Required Versus Credit Payment History

-CrossCountry Mortgage NMLS 3029 is a fabulous company where we are a five star national company licensed in 50 days with a rock solid reputation of no overlays and closing loans in 21 days.
+Gustan Cho Associates at Loan Cabin Inc. is a fabulous company.
+We are a five-star national company licensed in multiple states with a rock-solid reputation of no overlays and closing loans in 21 days.

-Here is what The Gustan Cho Team at CrossCountry Mortgage has to offer and why you would want to join our growing team:
+Here is what Gustan Cho Associates has to offer and why you would want to join our growing team:

-- CrossCountry Mortgage just goes off the automated findings per Automated Underwriting System and with no lender overlays so I will be covering our mortgage lending guidelines on this article on Mortgage 101 For New Loan Officers.
+- I will be covering our mortgage lending guidelines on this article on Mortgage 101 For New Loan Officers

-- There is no debt to income ratio requirement nor cap on VA Loans.
-Just go off findings.
+- There is no debt to income ratio requirement nor caps on VA Loans

 Credit Score Requirements Of Borrowers

-- One of the most important things that loan officers should note is that just because your borrower meets the minimum credit scores does not automatically qualify them for a FHA Loan.
+One of the most important things that loan officers should note is that just because borrower meets the minimum credit scores does not automatically qualify them for an FHA Loan:

-- You need to thoroughly review the borrower’s credit report and look at the overall credit history.
+- Need to thoroughly review the borrower’s credit report and look at the overall credit history

-- Consumers can go through periods of bad credit due to loss of job, loss of business, divorce, sickness, or other extenuating circumstances.
+- Consumers can go through periods of bad credit due to loss of a job, loss of business, divorce, sickness, or other extenuating circumstances

-- However, mortgage lenders want to see that the borrower has re-established credit and has been timely with all of their payments in the past 12 months and re-established credit after periods of bad credit.
+- However, lenders want to see that the borrower has re-established credit and has been timely with all of their payments in the past 12 months and re-established credit after periods of bad credit

 Credit Scores Versus Debt To Income Ratio